-An annual award of \$500 is established by Dr. and Mrs. Howard G. Hendricks in loving memory of Dr. John G. Mitchell, pastor and former vice-president of Multnomah School of the Bible, to the students in the Doctor of Ministry and Doctor of Educational Ministry programs who demonstrate outstanding scholarship and effectiveness in ministry.
+An annual award of \$500 is established by Howard and Jeanne Hendricks in honor of Dr. John G. Mitchell, pastor and former vice president of Multnomah University, to the students in the Doctor of Ministry and Doctor of Educational Ministry programs who demonstrate outstanding scholarship and effectiveness in ministry.